Surviving a power outage in Subzero weather

-You’re going about your everyday life and a nasty winter storm hits.
+You’re going about your everyday life, and a nasty winter storm hits.
 Your power goes out, and you’re completely snowed in without a chance of getting out.
-You quickly realize your house will soon start to get cold, real cold!
+You quickly realize your house will soon start to get cold, really cold!

 What can you do to stay warm?

-• Backpackers Stove – A Small backpackers stove can be used to heat water.
-The hot water can then be put in water bottles and shoved into a sleeping bag to keep you warm.
+Backpacker’s Stove: A small backpacker’s stove can be a lifesaver during a power outage.
+Use it to heat water, which can then be placed in water bottles and tucked into your sleeping bag to keep you warm throughout the night.

-• Make a Fort – Remember making forts when you were a kid?
-Well, those fort making skills are going to come in handy.
-Making a blanket fort can help capture heat, and can help you get through until the power comes back on.
+Make a Fort: Tap into your inner child and make a blanket fort.
+Making a blanket fort can help capture heat and can help you get through until the power comes back on.

 Shirts of Liberty